 “During her recovery, I could see her getting better as each day went by and at her follow up appointments her surgeon always told us she was doing better than expected so that was really encouraging to hear.”

-“Without a doubt go to your GP and get anything that’s worrying you checked out.
+“Without a doubt contact your GP and get anything that’s worrying you checked out.
 You’ll never know until you go and speak to someone.

 “Even though it was an unsettling time, things turned out well for Jackie and we still do everything we used to like going out for walks together and she’s still always running around keeping herself busy.”